manticoresoftware/manticoresearch-php/docs/indexclass.md

 - an array with key pairs of attribute names and values
 - a query expression - can be either as an array or as a [Query](query.md) object

-Example with array:
+An example with array:

 ```php
 $index->updateDocuments(['price'=>100],['match'=>['*'=>'apple']]);
 ```

-Example using a Query object:
+An example using a Query object:

 ```php
 $index->updateDocuments(['year'=>2000], new \Manticoresearch\Query\MatchQuery('team','*'));